jtavarezr/FlashcardsPr/README.md

 The following **additional** features are implemented:

-- [ ] List anything else that you added to improve the site's functionality!
+- [x] List anything else that you added to improve the site's functionality!
+- [x] Use BootStrap

 ## Video Walkthrough